 The cost of the program varies from location to location, depending on the cost of room, board, books, and transportation.
 The following figures are estimates that will become concrete during the application process:

 Note: Normally, we will be housed in a retreat center or seminary, and we anticipate the cost of room and board not to exceed $75/night.
-However, in some areas (like Silicon Valley and Jacksonville) we will be housed in a hotel, which may cost a bit more.
+However, in some areas (like Silicon Valley and Jacksonville) we are housed in a hotel, which may cost a bit more.

 Scholarships and Accommodations for Disability

 We offer a limited number of need-based scholarships for each session.
-You may indicate your desire for one on your application form.
+You may indicate your need for one on your application form.

 If you live with disability, please indicate on the application form any needs you might have for accommodation, and we will do our best to meet them.